Bridge to Nepal

 Got Milk?

-Most kids go to school on an empty stomach.
+Many kids in remote Nepal villages, go to school on an empty stomach.
 What the average American spends on coffee each week covers the cost of providing a Nepali child with milk for an entire year.
-For suggested donation amount, please email: bridgetonepal@gmail.com
+The milk program also increases attendance at schools and overall health for the younger students.

 General Fund: One Time Gift